Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Beginner Bug Bounty Course Web Application Hacking - YouTube Video from Ryan John.md

 <h3> Burp Suite </h3>
 Burp Suite is incredibly important to use but requires a little bit more knowledge about it.
-Need to change to your localhost prozy (127.0.0.1 port 8080) in order to access burp suite through the browser I will be taking notes on TryHackMe's how to use burp suite soon.
+Need to change to your localhost proxy (127.0.0.1 port 8080) in order to access burp suite through the browser I will be taking notes on TryHackMe's how to use burp suite soon.

+<h3> VPN </h3>
+Good idea to have a vpn in case your IP address gets banned from doing malicious requests and VPN will allow anybody to just retry and continue.

+<h3> Nmap </h3>
+Nmap is an important tool for bug hunting to